Mika Ojala: Return to Inter Turku

 He returned to Inter Turku in February 2014 when he signed a contract for season 2014.

-Aalen
+VfR Aalen

 In the beginning of July 2015 Ojala transferred to German 3.
 Liga side VfR Aalen.

 International career

-Ojala was selected in the Finnish national squad by Stuart Baxter in August 2008.
-He was also a member of the U21 squad that reached the 2009 UEFA European Under-21 Football Championship.
+Ojala was selected in the Finland national squad by Stuart Baxter in August 2008.
+He was also called up in the U21 squad that reached the 2009 UEFA European Under-21 Football Championship.
 Ojala made his national team debut on 18 January 2010 as he came from the bench to replace Roni Porokara in friendly match against South Korea at Málaga, Spain where Finland had winter training camp.
 Ojala gained his second appearance for the national team on 10 August 2011 at Skonto Stadium in a friendly match against Latvia when he and Timo Furuholm replaced Teemu Pukki and Mika Ääritalo as forwards.